ember-learn/ember-blog/source/2020-04-24-the-ember-times-issue-145.md

 ## [Ember Styleguide 4.0.0 release 🔥](https://github.com/ember-learn/ember-styleguide/releases/tag/v4.0.0)

-A new Ember Styleguide release was cut today 🛳 and it represents a massive amount of work by a number of contributors over the last year.
-372 commits, 719 files and 13 contributors to be exact! 😱
+A new Ember Styleguide release was cut today 🛳 and it represents a massive amount of work by a number of contributors over the last year: 372 commits, 719 files and 13 contributors to be exact! 😱 Check out the app [here on the web](https://ember-styleguide.netlify.app/) as well.

 To see any of the individual changes, please look at the pre-release versions in the [changelog](https://github.com/ember-learn/ember-styleguide/blob/master/CHANGELOG.md).
 The changes are too many to capture here, but here are a few of the high level overviews: